Azure/azure-openapi-validator/docs/un-supported-patch-properties.md

 ## How to fix the violation

-Consider either removing the top level properties - id, name and type, from the patch request body or mark them as readOnly.
-For the top level location property for tracked resources, consider either removing it from the request body of the Patch operation or mark it as immutable using the x-ms-mutability property and values as "create" and "read".
+Consider either removing the top-level properties - "id", "name" and "type", from the patch request body parameter schema, or mark them as readOnly.
+For the top-level "location" property (that is specified for tracked resources), consider either removing it from the request body of the Patch operation or mark it as immutable using the x-ms-mutability property and values as "create" and "read".